 You may perform this step from within the Development Environment or using a Git user interface program such as Git Extensions.

-To perform this step from within the Development Environment see Version Control – Git Integration.
+To perform this step from within the Development Environment, see Version Control – Git Integration in the User Guide.

 To perform this step using Git Extensions, do the following: